intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ![Data flow for the user image, FEC, and Fronthaul IO](images/Intel-N3000-5G-pipeline.png)

-## OpenShift Operator for Intel® FPGA PAC N3000
+## OpenNESS Operator for Intel® FPGA PAC N3000

 The role of the operator for the Intel® FPGA PAC N3000 card is to orchestrate and manage the resources/devices exposed by the card within the OpenShift cluster.
 The operator is a state machine which will configure the resources and then monitor them and act autonomously based on the user interaction.
 The operator design for PACN3000 is a bundle operator consisting of two distinct operators.
 One of the operators is the Intel® FPGA PAC N3000 operator, the other is the SRIOV FEC operator.